 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 - Global Positioning System Field Technician (GPS Field Technician)

-In the United States, there were 287,200 jobs for Geographic Information Systems Technician in 2016.
+There were about 287,200 jobs for Geographic Information Systems Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Geographic Information Systems Technician by 2026.
-The BLS estimates 22,400 yearly job openings in this field.
+There will be an estimated 22,400 positions for Geographic Information Systems Technician per year.